Grunler/devops-course/contributions/course-automation/augustjo-grunler/README.md

 ````

 The yaml might be changed to trigger the action on other events or to specify certain branches or paths.
 The uses path will only work for the course when the code has been merged into the repo.
-You might also want to specify a branch or tag.
+In some cases you might also want to specify a branch or tag.

 ### Course-specific
 The action triggers on a PR when the files that are modified matches this path in the devops structure `**/feedback/**/README.md`.